 One thing to keep in mind is that many items look original but are in fact replicas.
 That statue of Trajan looks great on site; however, for the real deal you’ll have to return to Sevilla.
 A row of restaurants cater to hungry tourists just outside the main entrance of Itálica.
 Rest, refuel, then catch the bus back to the big city.
 That’s our next stop…

 Completed in 1919 as preparations began for the upcoming 1929 Ibero-American Exposition, this grand building was used as the expo’s Fine Arts pavilion.
 Meanwhile, Sevilla’s archaeological stockpile grew as artifacts from various excavations merged into one very large collection.
 Too cumbersome to display adequately, the entire lot found a new home in the former Expo pavilion in 1946.
 Pre-Roman & Moorish pieces are impressive, but the bulk of the Museo Arqueológico is dedicated to what has been discovered at Itálica since the late 1700s.

 While the expansive site of Itálica shows off the former city’s scale, the archaeological museum displays its grandeur; both should be seen together.
 Favorite pieces are statues of Mercury, Diana, & Venus, the hand of Jupiter holding a lightning bolt, an impressive forearm of a colossal statue, & of course one of the very best busts of Hadrian found in Iberia.
 Don’t miss a pair of rare & almost intact miliario or mile markers.
-Placed on Roman roads to mark distance, most usually crumbled due to exposure to the elements or were snatched to be used as columns inside post-Roman houses:
+Placed on Roman roads to mark distance, most usually crumbled due to exposure to the elements or were snatched to support post-Roman houses: